remy-guillermin/WACCM-Analysis/Scripts/Description.md

 We need to do the same with Hp30 index, but we use the `json`package here.

 # Create_CSV.ipynb
-This script must be used only to create the global data files named like `global_data_4_48.csv`, where in this case `4` is the number of altitude slot and `48` the number of time slot.
+This script must be used only to create the global data files named like `global_data_4_0.5.csv`, where in this case `4` is the value of one altitude slot and `0.5` the value of one time slot.

 It's important to note that we can only use EISCAT files from either Tromsø or Svalbard experiment with this script.